Haufe-Lexware/api-style-guide/response-format.md

 ##Response Format
-Use existing standard formats like JSON, ATOM, Collection-JSON, HAL (both json and xml) etc over home made formats.
+Use existing standard formats like JSON, ATOM, Collection-JSON, HAL (both JSON and XML) etc. over home made formats.
 The list here represents only a subset of possible formats.
 Refer to [On Choosing a Hypermedia Format](http://sookocheff.com/post/api/on-choosing-a-hypermedia-format/) for a more detailed overview of Hypermedia Formats.

 Regardless of your choice all formats need to support link relation elements.